1. 144th Street Trail

 What you’ll find: Connects on the east to Indian Creek Trail (6) and Lake Manawa Trail (10); to the west with Iowa Riverfront Trail (7).
 Info and history at the recreation complex and Western Historic Trails Center.

-Length: 7.4 miles What you'll find: Trail bisects the lake in a figure eight, so you can ride one or both loops.
+What you’ll find: Trail bisects the lake in a figure eight, so you can ride one or both loops.
 Good riding surface the entire length.

 Length: 5.2 miles